-On 4 June 2013 the Company's securities were suspended from trading until such time as the Company has sufficient activities to warrant re-quotation.
+On 4 June 2013, the Company's securities were suspended from trading until such time as the Company has sufficient activities to warrant re-quotation.

 Despite the best efforts of management to locate a suitable project and after reviewing numerous opportunities, the Company was not able to identify a project which it believed would deliver adequate value to its Shareholders.
-The challenging market conditions experienced during the year have severely affected share prices and the ability of market participants in the small-cap resources sector to raise funds.
-It is the view and experience of Eurogold's management that a correction in asset prices usually lags up to twelve months behind a similar correction in share prices.
-Accordingly, Eurogold is expecting that in mid to late 2013 there may be a significant number of assets which are re-priced and will form attractive buying opportunities.
+The challenging market conditions experienced during the year have severely affected the ability of market participants in the small-cap resources sector to raise funds.

-The Company is continuing to search for a suitable acquisition to facilitate re-quotation and deliver value to Shareholders as well as exploring its options with respect to the disposal of its block of Dragon Mining shares.
+The Company is continuing to explore opportunities which could facilitate re-quotation and deliver value to Shareholders.